ATV UTV Route Application Form (PDF) (2019)

 WHEREAS, the Fond du Lac County Board of Supervisors adopted Chapter 54 of the Fond du Lac County Code pertaining to traffic and vehicles, and

 WHEREAS, Sections 54-76 and 54-77 of the Fond du Lac County Code adopts, by reference, sections of Wis.
-Stats.
-Chapters 23, 174, 340-348 and 350, and all MVD and TRANS chapters of the Wis.
+Stat.
+Chapters 23, 174, 340-348, and 350, and all MVD and TRANS chapters of the Wis.
 Admin.
 Code, including Wis.
 Stat. § 23.33 relating to all-terrain vehicles and utility terrain vehicles, and

 WHEREAS, in order to assure safe use of all-terrain vehicles and utility terrain vehicles, Fond du Lac County staff recommends the following amendments to Chapter 54 be incorporated and adopted into the Fond du Lac County Code: